Snuggan/pax2/readme.md

 # pax2

 Pdal filters and command line tools to calculate *z*-metrics from point clouds.

+There is a docker image available containing all the stuff of `pax2` as well as the environment needed to run it (pdal, gdal, *etc.*) at [`dockerhub´](https://hub.docker.com/repository/docker/axensten/slu).

 ## pdal filters